keu/docs/guides/airflow-sql.md

          )
 ```

-The DAG is essentially the same as in Example 1.
+The DAG is essentially the same that you used in Example 1.
 The difference is in the query itself:

 ```sql
 SELECT *